IBM/applications-integration-using-ibm-cloud-pak-for-integration/README.md

 On a terminal window change directory to where `server.key` and `server.crt` are placed.
 To create a .jks client keystore and import our server certificate into it, run the following command in the terminal:
 ```
-keytool -keystore clientkey.jks -storetype jks -importcert -file server.crt -alias server-certificate
+keytool -keystore ../ClientKey/clientkey.jks -storetype jks -importcert -file server.crt -alias server-certificate
 ```
 You will be prompted to create a password.
 Be sure to remember the password that you set as you’ll need it later on.

-Move the clientkey.jks file into `<cloned repo parent directory>/Client/ClientKey`.
-You can place it in any new folder that you like, but for the script to run, place it in the folder mentioned.
+Also, you are prompted whether to trust the certificate.
+Type yes and hit enter. `Trust this certificate? [no]:  yes`.

 Now that the client keystore is available, let us run the application.

 There is a script `<cloned repo parent directory>/Client/Apps/runClientApps.sh` which will compile and run these java files.
 This script takes 2 arguments.
 First argument is a shipment number, it can be any string for the purpose of this demo.
 The second argument is the password that you specified while creating client kaystore (.jks file).

-On a terminal window, change directory to Client/Apps folder of the cloned git repository and run the script
+On a terminal window, change directory to ``<cloned repo parent directory>/Client/Apps` folder of the cloned git repository and run the script.
 ```
 cd <cloned repo parent directory>/Client/Apps/
 ./runClientApps.sh ship001 <password>